PuneetGopinath/Sanitizers/.github/CONTRIBUTING.md

 ## Where can I contribute to BKS?

-You can contribute us by improving:
+You can contribute us by:

- * Docs
+ * Improving docs
  * Translating docs, readme
  * Improving source code, examples and built-in tests